lahin31/practical-database/README.md

 When you index a high cardinality column, table scans are reduced, and finding a unique indexed value (like customer_id) becomes faster.

 On the other hand, indexing a low cardinality column results in more table scans because the column is not unique, leading to less efficiency.

+## He said to use id as auto-increment but she said to use id as UUID/ULID.
+I am confused.

+Depends.

+- auto-increment predictable.
+- UUID/ULID not predictable.

+- auto-increment size 4 bytes (32-bit integer) or 8 bytes (64-bit integer).
+- UUID/ULID size 16 bytes.

+Those are two major considerations.
+You can choose one or go for a hybrid approach.